richRemer/propertize/README.md

 ### internal
 Use the `internal` function when a property is an implementation detail which may or may not be present in the future and which should be kept hidden away from the object consumers.
-Value updates will be prevented and the the property will not be enumerated.
+Value updates will be prevented and the property will not be enumerated.

  * Configurable